preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 If you change your mind, just click CANCEL.

-I you decide to go on, add a message and the click OK (which becomes available when you add a message).
+I you decide to go on, add a message and then click OK (which becomes available when you add a message).

 If an archive for documents is set up, the document is placed in the archive.
 The unpublished document is also placed in a local (= for the site) recycle bin.